Infrastructure as Code: Automated Deployments with Ansible

 SSHing in to check things worked is a key server debugging skill!
 It’s something we want to practice on our staging server, because ideally we’ll want to avoid doing it on production machines.

-Allowing Rootless Docker access
+Allowing Rootless Docker Access

-to run Docker commands is a bit of a pain.
+Having to use sudo or become=True to run Docker commands is a bit of a pain.

-If we add the our user to the docker
+If we add our user to the docker group, we can run Docker commands without sudo:

 - name: Install docker